x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Transport agents" entry in the [Mail flow permissions](../../permissions/feature-permissions/mail-flow-permissions.md) topic.

-- You can only use the Shell to perform this procedure.
+- You can only use the Exchange Management Shell to perform this procedure.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/exchange-admin-center-keyboard-shortcuts.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit them at [Microsoft Tech Community](https://techcommunity.microsoft.com/t5/exchange/ct-p/Exchange).

-## About transport agent procedures in the Front End Transport service

-You can't use the Exchange Management Shell to manage transport agent in the Front End Transport service.
-Instead, you need to open Windows PowerShell, and then import the Exchange cmdlets into the Windows PowerShell session.

-> [!WARNING]
-> Running Exchange cmdlets in Windows PowerShell for tasks other than managing transport agents in the Front End Transport service is not supported.
-There are serious consequences that can result if you bypass the Exchange Management Shell and role-based access control (RBAC) by running Exchange cmdlets in Windows PowerShell.
-You should always run Exchange cmdlets in the Exchange Management Shell.
-For more information, see [Release notes for Exchange Server](../../release-notes.md).

-To perform any of the Transport Agent procedures described in this topic in the Front End Transport service, you need to perform the following additional steps:

-1. On the Exchange server, open Windows PowerShell and run the following command:

-    ```powershell
-    Add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn
-    ```

-2. Run the command as described, but add the following value to the command: `-TransportService FrontEnd`.

-    For example, to view the transport agents in the Front End Transport service, run the following command:

-    ```powershell
-    Get-TransportAgent -TransportService FrontEnd
-    ```

-## Use the Shell to install a transport agent
+## Use the Exchange Management Shell to install a transport agent

 When you install a transport agent, Exchange only registers the DLLs associated with the transport agent.
 You need to make sure all files, registry keys, and other objects that the transport agent depends on are installed correctly and configured.
 After Exchange loads the DLLs, it continues to reference the DLLs after the command has completed.